-Special Educational Needs and Disability Information Report 2023-2024
+Special Educational Needs and Disability Information Report 2024-2025

-1 What kinds of SEND are provided for at The Arches Primary School?
-The Arches Community Primary School is a mainstream primary school that provides an education for all pupils in our school community.
-We aim to fulfil our nurturing school principals with all our pupils; including those with special needs in communication and interaction, cognition and learning, those with social, emotional mental health needs and sensory or physical difficulties.
-2 How do we identify children with SEND and how do we assess their needs?
+What kinds of SEND are provided for at The Arches Community Primary School is a mainstream primary school that provides an education for all pupils in our school community.
+We aim to fulfil our The Arches Primary School? nurturing school principals with all our pupils; including those with special needs in communication and interaction, cognition and learning, those with social, emotional mental health needs and sensory or physical difficulties.
+How do we identify children with SEND and how do we assess their needs?
 Special educational needs are identified through the gathering of evidence relating to progress, attainment, learning behaviours, social interaction and ability to access the curriculum and school life in general.
 The progress of all pupils is tracked and those not making expected progress are quickly identified by their class teacher and Senior Leaders.
 Actions are taken at the earliest opportunity to support pupils through class-support or interventions in order to address any needs.
 If the targeted support does not have the desired outcome, it may be agreed that the pupil is placed on the Special Educational Needs Register.
 Identification of some special educational needs is made by other professionals, with school and parents providing the information.
 This includes pupils on the autistic spectrum, those with dyslexia, coordination and motor difficulties and ADHD.
-If the identified condition impacts significantly on the pupil's ability to access teaching and learning, then the pupil will be placed on the Special Educational Needs register.
-3 Who is our SENDCo (Special Educational Needs Co- ordinator)? © Tarupest Nicola Johnson (SENCo and Assessment Lead) is responsible of SEN across the school liaising with class teachers to ensure the correct support is put into place swiftly for those children with special educational needs.
+If the identified condition impacts on the pupil's ability to access teaching and learning, then the pupil will be placed on the Special Educational Needs register.
+Who is our SENCo (Special Educational Needs Co- ordinator)? © Tempest Nicola Johnson (Assistant Headteacher) is responsible of SEN across the school liaising with class teachers to ensure the correct support is put into place swiftly for those children with special educational needs.
 You can contact the SENCo on 01244667660.
-Or you can e-mail on njohnson@thearches.cheshire.sch.uk 4 Who is the SEND Governor?
+Or you can e-mail on njohnson@thearches.cheshire.sch.uk Or you can e-man on agomisone mear these these these these the section Who is the SEND Governor?
 Our SEN governor is Sheila Little.
 She is responsible for liaising with the Head teacher, SENCo and staff to ensure the quality of SEN provision is continually monitored and the necessary support is given for any child who attends The Arches Primary School.
-In addition, we have a committee of governors (including Sheila Little) whom meet half-termly with Miss Johnson to ensure the provision for pupils with SEND is continually reflected upon.
+In addition, we have a committee of governors (including Sheila Little) whom meet half-termly with Miss Johnson to ensure the provision for pupils with SEND is continually reflected upon. identify children with SEND and how do we assess their needs?
+Who is our SENCo (Special Educational Needs Coordinator)?